-This document explains the different ways violations can be closed.
+This document explains the different ways incidents can be closed.

-A violation will automatically close when the targeted entity returns to a non-violating state for the time period indicated in the condition's thresholds.
+An incident will automatically close when the targeted signal returns to a non-violating state for the time period indicated in the condition's thresholds.
 This wait time is called the recovery period.

-For example: If the violating behavior is "Apdex score below 0.80 at least once in 5 minutes," then the violation will automatically close when the Apdex score is equal to or higher than .80 for 5 consecutive minutes.
-The same applies to a "for at least x minutes" threshold: x minutes of non-violating behavior are required to automatically close the violation.
+For example: If the violating behavior is "Apdex score below 0.80 at least once in 5 minutes," then the incident will automatically close when the Apdex score is equal to or higher than .80 for 5 consecutive minutes.
+The same applies to a "for at least x minutes" threshold: x minutes of non-violating behavior are required to automatically close the incident.

 - The closing timestamp is backdated to the start of the recovery period.

-- The evaluation resets and restarts from when the previous violation ended.
+- The evaluation resets and restarts from when the previous incident ended.

-Some types of conditions have a violation time limit setting that will automatically force-close a long-lasting violation.
+All conditions have an incident time limit setting that will automatically force-close a long-lasting incident.

 Set a time limit for long-lasting violations

-Some types of conditions have a violation time limit setting.
-This limit will automatically force-close a long-lasting violation after the number of hours you select.
-This is most useful for ephemeral entities that, when they disappear, cause a continual violation that won't automatically close.
+The incident time limit setting will automatically force-close a long-lasting incident after the number of days/hours you select.
+This is most useful for ephemeral entities that, when they disappear, cause a continual incident that won't automatically close.

-- You set the violation time limit to 12 hours.
-If that violation lasts for 12 hours, it will be closed at 12 hours and the condition's evaluation of that entity will be reset.
+- You set the incident time limit to 12 hours.
+If that incident lasts for 12 hours, it will be closed at 12 hours and the condition's evaluation of that entity will be reset.

-- Your JVM has a CPU spike and this creates a violation.
+- Your JVM has a CPU spike and this creates an incident.
 The JVM then crashes and is replaced by a new JVM.
-If you have not set a violation time limit, the crashed JVM’s violation will never close.
+If you have not set an incident time limit, the crashed JVM’s incident will never close.